dyahalomi/dyahalomi.github.io/_pages/about.md

 I am most interested in projects at the intersection of exoplanet astronomy and data science in the data-limited regime.
 A common theme in my work has been fusing dynamical constraints from varied observational techniques in order to study extrasolar planets with a focus on planetary dynamics and architectures.

 I am the lead developer of the [**democratic detrender**](https://github.com/dyahalomi/democratic_detrender), a Python package for detrending time-series stellar photometry.
 The code has been extensively tested (>1000 stars) in Kepler and TESS light curves.
-The **democratic detrender** uses four different detrending methods for each light curve (polynomial autocorrelation minimization, cosine filtering autocorrelation minimization, gaussian processes, and local polynomial detrending) and then marginalizes over the four detrending methods by taking the median value of each data point.
-A more formal write-up and tutorial are forthcoming for the code.
+A formal write-up and tutorial are forthcoming for the code.